binance/binance-connector-node/docs_src/gettingStarted.md

 ### Unsubscribe a Stream

 Unsubscription is achieved by closing the connection.
 If multiple streams are subscribed with different connections, `unsubscribe()` method closes the first connection established.
-If this method is called without any connection established, a type error is triggered, `TypeError: Cannot read property 'close' of undefined`.
+If this method is called without any connection established, the console will output a message `No connection to close.`

 ```
 // client initialization is skipped